python-cffi/cffi/doc/source/overview.rst

         # (more arguments like setup.py's Extension class:
         # include_dirs=[..], extra_objects=[..], and so on)

-    ffi.cdef("""     // some declarations from the man page struct passwd {
+    ffibuilder.cdef("""     // some declarations from the man page struct passwd {
             char *pw_name;
             ...;     // literally dot-dot-dot